juancumbeq/platzi-react-fundamentals/README.md

 # LEARNINGS

-This is my very first React application, I have been testing the technolgy previously but this never tried to develop a whole application.
-I learned many things with this course:
+This is my first React application.
+I've tested the technology before, but never developed a full application.
+I learned a lot from this course:

-- Components props
+- Components Props
 - React Events
 - `useState()` hook
 - Local storage management